 Every experience that we deal with every day affects us in a way or another both consciously and unconsciously.
-Some of these experiences, like near-death experiences, serious illnesses, deeply humiliating moments, or even anxiety driven fearful thoughts can leave us traumas.
+Some of these experiences, like near-death experiences, serious illnesses, deeply humiliating moments, or even anxiety-driven fearful thoughts can leave us traumas.
 As a result, these kinds of events make our psyche suffer and we are left with distress and emotional damage.
 Somatic Psychology can help us in these instances, but how exactly?

 Somatic psychotherapy is one of the best ways of dealing with traumas.
 It lets them cope with the unfortunate incident and ultimately recover and lead a normal life.
 Somatic comes from the Greek word soma which literally translates to the living body.
-Somatic psychotherapy is an encompassing therapy which tries to dig deep into both the mind and body and trying to find its connection to the psychological part of the patient.
+Somatic psychotherapy is an encompassing therapy that tries to dig deep into both the mind and body and trying to find its connection to the psychological part of the patient.
 ANS or the autonomic nervous system is said to be easily disrupted by traumas.
 Somatic psychotherapy aims to deal with this by studying the effects of the instability caused by the trauma on the ANS.

 Somatic psychology postulates that the human mind and body tries to hold on to past traumas for as long as possible.
 This is evident in the way a person who has experienced it acts by way of body language, expressions, and even posture.
-Some traumas even manifest itself as unexplained physical pain.
+Some traumas even manifest themselves as unexplained physical pain.
 Some lead to hormonal imbalance and may then result in sexual dysfunction.
 Other symptoms include digestive issues, immune system dysfunction, and psychological conditions like depression, anxiety or addiction.
+(1)

 Through Somatic Psychotherapy, however, the ANS can go back to normal and achieve stasis as it was before the trauma had piled up.
 There is a lot of conditions that are directly resulting from traumas that have happened to a patient’s past.
 The therapy has been able to alleviate these symptoms.

-From an academic standpoint, somatic psychology proves the deep underlying connection between mind and the physical body.
+From an academic standpoint, somatic psychology proves the deep underlying connection between the mind and the physical body.
 More importantly, neuroscientists are now able to back the claim of somatic psychologists after studying the many functions of our nervous system and finding the link to the physical body.

 How Somatic Psychotherapy Works